The Tier Stack Build: Add Two Tiers and Generate $31K Extra Monthly for $90K–$110K Operators

 Problem 1: Tier 1 graduates wanted premium, not Tier 2

-Why?
-Tier 1 worked so well, they jumped straight to “I need full partnership now.”
+Tier 1 worked so well that graduates jumped straight to “I need full partnership now.”

 Problem 2: Tier 1 clients asked for 1:1 calls

-The fix: Created “office hours” format.
-30-minute group call twice monthly (first-come, first-served).
-Anyone in Tier 1 can bring a specific question, and Parker answers live while others listen.
+Any Tier 1 client can bring a specific question, and Parker answers live while others listen.

 Problem 3: Tier 2 clients felt “between” tiers

-6 months in Tier 2 = schedule graduation conversation
+Spending 6 months in Tier 2 → schedule a graduation conversation.

 Problem 4: Couldn’t deliver 3 cohorts simultaneously

-Reduced to 1.5 hours weekly (one call + prep).
-Sustainable.
+Tier 1 delivery time dropped to 1.5 hours weekly (one call plus prep).

-Result: Tier 1 capacity reduced from 60 to 20, but time is sustainable.
+Tier 1 capacity narrowed from 60 to 20 clients, but the schedule became sustainable.

 Here’s what changed in 5 months.